 The Downtown Kamloops Association Board of Directors is voted annually by the membership and serve a two year term.

 Dino has lived in Kamloops for the past 40 years and is the co-owner of the Commodore Grand Cafe & Lounge.
-As well as being President of the KCBIA he sits on the RIH Foundation Board and volunteers for many different associations in Kamloops.
-Dino has been doing business in downtown Kamloops for well over 20 years and believes the strength of a great city depends on the vibrancy of a strong downtown!”
+As well as being President of the KCBIA, he sits on the RIH Foundation Board and volunteers for many different associations in Kamloops.
+Dino has been doing business in downtown Kamloops for well over 20 years and believes the strength of a great city depends on the vibrancy of a strong downtown!

-Mike Blackwell is a lawyer at Fulton & Company LLP and has lived in Kamloops for 8 years.
+Mike Blackwell is a lawyer at Fulton and has lived in Kamloops for 8 years.
 Mike is an active member of the Kamloops Bar Association, the White Buffalo Metis & Aboriginal Health Society, and Brennan Creek Recreation Commission Association.
 Outside of work, Mike is an avid snowboarder and golfer!

 Director at Large

 Andy grew up in Brocklehurst and has been a resident of Valleyview for over 30 years but has always had an active interest in what is happening in all areas of the city, especially the downtown core.
-Andy is the Division Superintendent with St John Ambulance, 627 Victoria Street and was an Assistant Fire Chief with Kamloops Fire Rescue when he retired in 2011, he also worked on the Wanda-Sue Paddlewheeler for 20 years and has been involved with the Kamloops Heritage Railway.
+Andy is the Division Superintendent with St John Ambulance, 627 Victoria Street and was an Assistant Fire Chief with Kamloops Fire Rescue when he retired in 2011.
+He also worked on the Wanda-Sue Paddlewheeler for 20 years and has been involved with the Kamloops Heritage Railway.
 He has served on the organizing committees of several of the large sporting events that Kamloops has hosted, the most recent being the NACAC-U23, 4 Nations Cup, and the Women’s World Ice Hockey Championships.
 He also sat on the Mayor’s Taskforce for the Tranquille Road Beautification/Gateway Project and the Board of Directors for the Oncore Seniors Society and presently sits on the Kamloops Sports Council and the Valleyview Community Association.
-Andy has an active interest in our city, especially our downtown area and the benefit it has to the citizens of Kamloops.
-Andy feels that he has the skills, time and commitment to give to the KCBIA.
+Andy has an active interest in our city, particularly the downtown area and the benefit it has to the citizens of Kamloops.
+Andy feels he has the skills, time and commitment to give to the KCBIA.

 Jesse Daniel Faubert